negamax/pulsecheck/README.md

 1. Read and write from AWS Dynamodb
 2. Easy to add new checkers (in absence of better name)
 3. Uses Spring framework and other best practices
-4. Comes with a reports portal (coming really soon)
+4. Comes with a reports portal
 5. Following checkers are included
     * Javascript errors
     * Http status